Meet The WHCA Team

 Heather Gonsalves – Outreach Coordinator

 Hi there!
 My name is Heather Gonsalves.
-I joined the Whitman Hanson Community Access team in 2020 as the new Outreach Coordinator.
+I joined the Whitman Hanson Community Access team in 2020 as the Outreach Coordinator.
 I studied Digital Media Production & Video and Audio Production at New England Institute of Technology and received my bachelors degree in 2019.
 Over the past few years, I’ve had the opportunity to work as a video editor, marketing specialist, as well as a live sound engineer.
 My love for the creative arts sprouted at a young age and has grown tremendously in my adult life.
-I look forward to learning the ins and outs of both Whitman and Hanson and getting to know all of the wonderful people that help our station thrive!
+I look forward to continuously learning the ins and outs of both Whitman and Hanson and getting to know all of the wonderful people that help our station thrive!

 Paul Watson – Staff Producer